Guarding the Guardrails: A Taxonomy-Driven Approach to Jailbreak Detection: Related work

 In English, several datasets provide multi-turn conversations labeled for safety.
 Some are synthetic and annotated primarily for harm rather than adversarial strategy.
 For example, CoSafe by \cite{yu2024} consists of GPT‑4-generated dialogues simulating coreference-based attacks, labeled with binary harmfulness judgments. \cite{ung2022} collect real human-model conversations and annotate them to capture evolving safety dynamics, but without categorization of attack types.
 While some datasets do annotate for adversarial strategies, such labels are not always publicly released. \cite{ganguli2022}, for example, present the AnthropicRedTeam dataset, which consists of human-generated red teaming transcripts and features rich internal annotations, including tags describing the adversarial techniques.
 However, these labels remain inaccessible to the research community.

 Public datasets that explicitly label adversarial techniques in multi-turn dialogue are relatively rare.
 SafeDialBench \cite{cao2025} and Multi-Turn Human Jailbreaks (MHJ) \cite{li2024} offer public multi-turn datasets annotated with 7 distinct jailbreaking techniques each.
 In MHJ, these labels are informed by red teamers' own metadata describing their rationale and strategy.
-Both resources contribute into adversarial prompting in multi-turn setting, yet their restricted taxonomies and focus on English (with Chinese in SafeDialBench) underscore the continued lack of wider coverage.

 \paragraph{Jailbreaking taxonomies} A variety of taxonomies address different aspects of LLM safety.
 Many efforts classify jailbreaks by the type of risk they exhibit \cite{rao2024, weidinger2022, geiping2024}.
 As LLMs become increasingly embedded into downstream applications, several works concentrate on the infrastructural risks they entail, introducing taxonomies of indirect prompt injection in integrated systems \cite{greshake2023} and frameworks proposing unified classifications that cover both model-level and infrastructure-level attacks \cite{zahid2025}.